asterinas/asterinas/osdk/README.md

 The allowed values are `q35` and `microvm`.
 10. Additional arguments passed to QEMU.
 Optional.
 The default value is empty.
 Each argument should be in the form `KEY VALUE` (separated by space), or `KEY` if no value is required.
-Some keys can appear multiple times (e.g., `--device`, `--netdev`), while other keys can appear at most once.
+Some keys can appear multiple times (e.g., `-device`, `-netdev`), while other keys can appear at most once.
 Certain keys, such as `-cpu` and `-machine`, are not allowed to be set here as they may conflict with the internal settings of `cargo-osdk`.
 11. Conditional QEMU settings.
 Optional.
 The default value is empty.
 Conditional QEMU settings allow for a condition to be specified after `qemu`.
 Currently, `cargo-osdk` only supports the condition `cfg(feature="FEATURE")`, which activates the QEMU settings only if the `FEATURE` is set.
 The `FEATURE` must be defined in the project's `Cargo.toml`.
 At most one conditional setting can be activated at a time.
 If multiple conditional settings can be activated simultaneously, `cargo-osdk` will report an error.
 In the future, `cargo-osdk` will support all possible conditions that [Rust conditional compilation](https://doc.rust-lang.org/reference/conditional-compilation.html) supports.

-### The framekernel architecture

-The architecture divides the OS development into two distinct realms: the safe world and the unsafe world.
-In the safe world, only safe Rust code is allowed, while the unsafe world can tap into the power of the unsafe keyword.
-At the heart of the unsafe world lies `aster-frame`, a compact framework with limited functionalities.
-It encapsulates essential OS operations such as booting, physical memory management, context switching, and more.

-With `aster-frame` as the foundation, higher-level OS functionalities like process management, file systems, network protocols, and even device drivers can be built upon it using only safe Rust.
-This segregation ensures that critical operations are handled securely in the unsafe realm while allowing for the development of complex and feature-rich OS components.

-In addition to OS functionalities, `aster-frame` also provides development utilities, including kernel mode unit test support.
-The shared base of crates built on `aster-frame` allows for easy reuse and facilitates the creation of sophisticated operating systems with rich features.

-Overall, this architectural approach promotes safety and modularity, empowering developers to build robust and advanced OS systems using Rust.